Full Page Cache (FPC): Scaling Magento Part 1Pradip Shah

 - When the cache is being warmed your resource requirement in terms of CPU will rise as both the crawler and real traffic are being served.

 - If possible crawl the site in parallel – the earlier the pages get cached the more likely a visitor to a page will already be in the cache (scoring a hit).

 The above figure shows the bad response immediately when a FPC that had built to 1.5GB was cleared completely.
-The top image is from redis usage graph from munin and the one below is AWS cloudwatch latency averaged per minute.
-The latency was moderated as AWS Autoscale added more instances.
+The top image is from redis usage graph from munin and the one below is AWS cloudwatch latency (time to serve a page) averaged per minute.
+The latency came down as AWS Autoscale added more instances, costing money.